 Current Co-op Students:

 Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits and must have passed all of the A-level CSC and MAT courses required in the program ( CSCA08H3, CSCA48H3, CSCA67H3, MATA22H3, MATA31H3, and MATA37H3).
-Students are admitted on the basis on academic performance in program courses; students should consult the Department of Computer and Mathematical Sciences website for more information.
+Students are admitted on the basis of academic performance in program courses; for more information about the admission requirements, please visit the following CMS webpage.
 In addition, they must also have achieved a CGPA of at least 2.5 across all attempted courses.

 Admission to the Entrepreneurship Stream also requires the submission of a Supplementary Application Form available from the CMS website.

 Students who are not admitted as above, and who are enrolled in the Minor in Computer Science, may apply after completing at least 7.5 credits, including the core A-level courses listed above as well as CSCB07H3, CSCB09H3, CSCB36H3 and one of MATB24H3 or STAB52H3.
-Students are admitted on the basis of academic performance in program courses; students should consult the Department of Computer and Mathematical Sciences website for more information.
+Students are admitted on the basis of academic performance in program courses; for more information about the admission requirements, please visit the following CMS webpage.
 In addition, they must also have a CGPA of at least 2.5 across all attempted courses.

 *These courses have a CS subject POSt or minimum CGPA prerequisite.